ibm-cloud-docs/direct-link/pricing.md

 Pricing for {{site.data.keyword.cloud}}  Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the following table:

+Note: Direct Link pricing does Not include the additional charges by service providers to enable connectivity to IBM Cloud.

+Customers need to arrange connectivity and billing with the service providers independent of IBM Cloud.
+Please see the list of Exchange and Connect providers at https://www.ibm.com/cloud/direct-link/partners.
+Direct Link Dedicated creates an Letter Of Authorization / Connecting Facility Assignment (LOA/CFA) usable by any service provider who can reach the Meet Me Room specified on the LOA/CFA.
+The Provider connecting to the LOA/CFA will need to include pricing for that Cross Connect in their quote to the customer; IBM Cloud will not order Cross Connects on behalf of the customer.

 ## Pricing for IBM Cloud Exchange, Connect, and Dedicated

 If your browser shows this table with speeds less than 1Gbps, use your mouse or trackpad to scroll this page horizontally, or click "Edit in GitHub" at the top of this page to see the raw file.